microsoft/pxt/docs/extensions/getting-started/github-docs.md

 If you are working using the [makecode CLI](https://github.com/microsoft/pxt-mkc), then simply run `makecode bump` from within the root of your extension's directory.

-If you are working from within MakeCode, use the Create Release button that appears in the GitHub settings for your extension.
+If you are working from within MakeCode, use the **Create Release** button that appears in the GitHub settings for your extension.

-Otherwise you can push a version manually by changing the version in `pxt.json` and pushin a new tag in your repo of the format `v0.0.0` (where `0.0.0` is replaced with the new version in `pxt.json`)
+Otherwise you can push a version manually by changing the version in `pxt.json` and pushin a new tag in your repo of the format `v0.0.0` (where `0.0.0` is replaced with the new version in `pxt.json`).